facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 #### `fnmatch.NEGATE, fnmatch.N` {: #fnmatchnegate}

 `NEGATE` causes patterns that start with `!` to be treated as exclusion matches.
 A pattern of `!*.py` would match any file but Python files.
 If used with [`EXTMATCH`](#fnmatchextmatch), patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of an inverse `extmatch` group.
 See [`MINUSNEGATE`](#fnmatchminusnegate) for an alternative syntax that plays nice with `EXTMATCH`.

+!!! warning "Change 4.0"
+    In 4.0, `NEGATE` requires a non-exclusion pattern to be paired with it.
+You can either use [`SPLIT`](#fnmatchSPLIT), or feed in a list of multiple patterns instead of a single string.

 #### `fnmatch.MINUSNEGATE, fnmatch.M` {: #fnmatchminusnegate}